 Before work begins, sign a contract that captures the complete scope, material specifications, payment schedule, start and completion dates, permit responsibilities, change-order process, and all warranty documents.
 Define cleanup and property protection (landscaping, walkways, magnets for nails) and how communication will occur.
 Any change should be documented and signed by both parties to prevent disputes.

-If you’re comparing options in California, United Roofing California’s certified installers and transparent process can help you evaluate timing, materials, and budget for winter-ready assemblies.
-Learn more about us at United Roofing California – a trusted roofing contractor (https://unitedroofingcalifornia.com/united-roofing-california-trusted-roofing-contractor-2025/) and our new roof installation services (https://unitedroofingcalifornia.com/services/new-roof-installation/).
+If youโre comparing options in California, United Roofing Californiaโs certified installers and transparent process can help you evaluate timing, materials, and budget for winter-ready assemblies.
+Learn more about us at United Roofing California โ a trusted roofing contractor (Why Choose United Roofing California) and our new roof installation services (New Roof Installation Services).

 Frequently Asked Questions